Chroma-2D/Chroma/README.md

 &nbsp; ▐ Robust Xbox Controller support.
 &nbsp; ▐ Flexible audio system.

+**Mobile platform support?**
+Not even considered at the moment.
+You're free to use [Love2D](https://love2d.org/) though.
+I really dig its robustness and ease-of-use.

 **You got a roadmap or something?**
 Where we're going we don't need a roadmap.
 Just watch the Issues page.
 Whenever I get an idea for a feature or someone suggests one I either throw it away or add it to project taskboards.